 Indie Editorial and Publishing Services

-Nowadays, as an editor, author representative, and publishing consultant I am still shaped by the years I spent as a buyer and merchandiser for my bookstores.
+Working since 2009 as an independent editor, author representative, publishing consultant, and blogger I am still shaped by the years I spent as a buyer and merchandiser for my bookstores.
 The book market has become ever more competitive and crowded with hundreds of thousands of titles, and I have increasingly become devoted to publishing authors who have passed through a crucible of experience that leaves him or her uniquely qualified to tell the tale.
 I call these “imperative” books, ones that really matter in people’s lives.
-Meantime, I’m also exploring new publishing opportunities for narrative journalists in longform reporting, both as ebooks and print editions, inspired by emerging models like theatavist.net, byliner.com, and Kindle Singles.
+Meantime, I’m also exploring new publishing opportunities for narrative journalists in longform reporting, both as ebooks and print editions, inspired by emerging models like theatavist.net, longform.org, longread.com, and BuzzReads at Buzzfeed.com.

-Since 2009 I have operated Philip Turner Book Productions, an editorial services business in which I edit books, represent select projects to publishers, and consult with authors on their work.
-I live and work in New York City with my wife, artist Kyle Gallup, and our teenage son Ewan, an actor and writer in high school.
+I operate Philip Turner Book Productions, an editorial services business in which I edit fiction and nonfiction manuscripts, represent select projects to publishers as agent, and consult with authors on their work.
+I also write and curate two blogs, The Great Gray Bridge and Honourary Canadian.
+I live and work in New York City with my wife, artist Kyle Gallup, and our teenage son Ewan Munro, an actor, musician, and writer.
 I am an active participant in numerous literary and cultural organizations.
 A partial list of memberships, affiliations, and interests:

 • Chair, Membership Committee, Book Table, publishing industry monthly lunch club.